How to Calculate & Reduce your Carbon Footprint

 What is the Clean Development Mechanism?The CDM is one of a set of flexible mechanisms included in the Kyoto Protocol which provides carbon emission reduction certificates called CERs.
 Developed countries can buy CERs from developing countries.
 This enables more industrialised countries to meet their carbon targets and to fund emission reduction initiatives elsewhere.

 In 2019, ahead of the realisation that Ireland is set to miss its 2020 carbon emission reduction goal set by the EU, the government unveiled an ambitious plan to reduce our emissions.
 With more than 180 measures detailed in the report, Ireland still hopes to meet the 2050 zero-emission targets.

 What is meant by “zero-emissions”?Zero-emissions refers to a state of carbon neutrality, which is not the same as emitting zero carbon particles.
 Carbon neutrality is a state of equilibrium where the number of emissions and the planet's capabilities for absorbing them cancel each other out to a large extent.

 The road to meeting the ambitious 2050 targets will apparently be paved with retro-fit energy-efficient housing, more electric vehicles, and higher carbon taxes, among other measures.

-Critics of CERs have claimed that people who purchase CERs lose sight of the fact that the priority is to reduce their emissions, not to carry on as before and just offset them.
-There is some truth in this, but the overall mission to battle global warming should be twofold and based on:
+Critics of CERs have claimed that people who purchase CERs lose sight of the fact that the priority is to reduce their emissions — not to carry on as before and just offset them.
+There is some truth in this, but CERs are a necessary element in reaching our 2050 targets.

 - Behavioural and policy changes to reduce carbon emissions being produced.